Ertytux/Hive_P2P_Bot/README.md

 ## How you can contribute

 * If it is of interest to you, you can use the [HiveCuBaP2P_Bot](https://t.me/HiveCuBaP2P_Bot) functional bot to get acquainted and check its functionality.
-* Any suggestion, change proposal or code can be made here on GitHub, we apply our [FOSS](https://osssoftware.org/blog/free-and-open-source-software-foss-core-principles/) policies in our development and everyone is welcome to contribute.
+* Any suggestion, change proposal, or code can be made here on GitHub, we apply our [FOSS](https://osssoftware.org/blog/free-and-open-source-software-foss-core-principles/) policies in our development and everyone is welcome to contribute.

 ## Donations
 You can donate to our project using HIVE or HBD with the account `hivecuba.p2p` con el memo `Donate` or using bitcoin lighting to the account `hivecuba.p2p@sats.v4v.app`.